GT-ARC/opaca-bpmn/README.md

 This example uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) and [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel).
 It implements a BPMN 2.0 modeler that allows you to edit execution related properties via a properties panel.

+## How to extend the Properties Panel

+This example follows the steps of [properties-panel-extension](https://github.com/bpmn-io/bpmn-js-examples/tree/main/properties-panel-extension) and [properties-panel-list-extension](https://github.com/bpmn-io/bpmn-js-examples/tree/main/properties-panel-list-extension) which show how to add custom properties(-lists) to the bpmn editor and the underlying bpmn diagram.
+With groups and nested groups you can achieve the exact XML structure you want.

 ## About